 The Company utilises policy advances to provide an acceleration of the cash flow to the Company.
 A policy advance refers to excess cash withdrawn from cash reserves generated at the level of the life insurance contracts.
 Policy advances will be deducted from any proceeds when the maturities are collected.
-These policy advances are also described in Note 3.4 of these accounts.
-The Board is of the opinion that these policy advances do not constitute borrowing for the purposes of the Alternative Investment Fund Managers Directive ("AIFMD").
+These policy advances are also described in note 3.4 of these accounts.
+The Board is of the opinion that these are policy advances from cash available in the policies and do not constitute borrowing for the purposes of the Alternative Investment Fund Managers Directive ("AIFMD").